How to get a parkrun barcode on a Garmin watch, an Apple Watch, or your smartphone

 If you have one of the newer, snazzier Garmins like this Garmin Epix 2 you can click on the course to see a fully detailed route map of each course listed.
 With older watches, you will either get no course or a simple breadcrumb/line course.

-Q: What are the Hardest parkrun and the Easiest parkrun?
+Q: What is the Hardest parkrun and the Easiest parkrun?

 You have mastered parkrun tech.
 Now, you just need to master parkrun courses and training.
 This post looks at the difficulty of UK parkruns and ranks most of them by ascent difficulty.